r-fukutoku/ML410_Project2/index.md

 ![image](https://user-images.githubusercontent.com/98488324/153693726-36f3fe10-9648-4606-92cb-293b6c78a9dd.png)

-This is the basic structure of a Random Forest.
+This diagram is the basic structure of a Random Forest.
 The trees are parallel with no interaction amongst them.
 A Random Forest operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees.

 By default, the decision trees we use here will make their predictions based on the mean value of the target within each leaf of the tree, and the splitting criteria will be based on minimizing the mean square error, MSE.